-Leaving one eye on the road in front of me, my other eye followed his route.
+To my left and about half a mile up the side of the mountain, like a fragile shelf glued to the side of a very tall rock wall, I saw an eighteen-wheeler crawling along a path parallel to my own.
+With one eye on the road, my other eye followed the truck’s route.
 “How in the world did he get up there?”
 I mused out loud to myself.
 “There must be a tunnel coming out of the mountain, and that must be an old coal mining trail.
 Surely he does not belong up there.”

-But still the climb continued, gradually curving around and into a complete 360, and before long I found myself on the same fragile shelf I had seen the other big truck traveling on, glued to the side of that same rock wall, suspended several miles above the valley far below.
+But still the climb continued, gradually curving around and into a complete 360, and before long I found myself on the same fragile shelf I had seen the other big rig traveling on, me now suspended several miles above the valley floor.

 By Wednesday evening I was in Albuquerque, the last of my three stops.
-Earlier that day I had been contacted by my dispatcher, informing me that I would be picking up a load of pumpkins from a place called “The Pumpkin Patch” in northwestern New Mexico.
+Earlier that day I had been contacted by my dispatcher, informing me that I would be picking up a load of pumpkins from a place called The Pumpkin Patch in northwestern New Mexico.

 “Well, that sounds innocent enough,” I told him.
 “If I had to choose, I’d pick something more adventurous, like a load of wild elk, herded into my trailer in a blinding blizzard, to be delivered to a zoo in Washington DC, but I reckon I'll be happy with a load of pumpkins.
 Besides, tis the season.”

 I discovered that The Pumpkin Patch is a large farm on a Navajo Indian Reservation, encompassing an area that makes up almost 30,000 square miles, population over 350,000.
 The reservation stretches across the four corners that make up New Mexico, Arizona, Utah, and Colorado.
 It is located in a very dry region of the United States, but I was informed by a twentieth-generation Navajo Indian that they get their water supply from the Rockies, through irrigation pipelines.